-Wingspan has beautifully illustrated artwork, great production quality, and its gameplay is smart.
-Wingspan's theme and game mechanics also complement each other very well, which always makes for a great experience.
-Once you've played this game, it's easy to understand why it has become incredibly popular and has sold over 1 million copies!
+Wingspan has beautifully illustrated artwork, great production quality, and smart gameplay.
+Wingspan's nature theme and game mechanics also complement each other very well, which makes for a great experience.
+It's easy to understand why it has become incredibly popular, selling over 1 million copies!

-If you want another game with beautiful illustrations and challenging gameplay, look no further than Parks.
+If you want a new game with beautiful illustrations and challenging gameplay, look no further than Parks.
 As a player, you trek the National Parks of the U.S., taking photographs, purchasing gear, and trying to outwit other hikers along the way.

 The game is played on a path of location tiles that are placed in a random order each round - some provide resources, while others let you take special actions.
 On your turn, you may move one of your two hikers to any unoccupied tile down the trail.
 You will leapfrog the other hikers until you reach the end, at which point you can visit a park by paying its resource cost.
 Parks are valuable, so you'll want to visit as many as possible!

 There are some mind-games in how quickly you should advance along the path, and you'll frequently have to choose whether to take more resources or stay ahea.
 Special gear, bonus cards, and your fellow campers' actions will also influence your own strategy.